- Home

 "The uniqueness of MIT is being diverse, it is not just one culture, we learn from other people, and we learn from ourselves.
 What I enjoyed most was finding and creating good friendships.
 I love how the teachers are as well.

 Being a teen Mum, you don't know what you want to do, and sometimes being a benefit statistic hurts.
 For me, the goal was to have a career and not a job.
 I came into social work to get that career.
 I'm in my dream job now because of social work.
-I am working at an education centre, working with young mums and helping with their social need like getting them houses, getting them on the benefit if they need a benefit, and helping where I can.
+I am working at an education centre, working with young mums and helping with their social needs like getting them houses, getting them on the benefit if they need a benefit, and helping where I can.

 Don’t think about it.
 Just do it.
 Honestly, you won't regret it."